Marklogic-retired/marklogic-data-hub/_pages/understanding/projectstructure.md

 A model to model mapping configuration files.
 There may be multiple versions.
 For example, QuickStart creates a new version each time you modify a mapping.
 For details, see For details, see [Using Model-to-Model Mapping]({{site.baseurl}}/harmonize/mapping/).

 ### src/main/hub-internal-config folder
-Note: for DHF 4.0.0 the internal structure of all configuration directories aligns with that of `ml-gradle` and should work as documented in that project.
+Note: As of DHF 4.0.0, the internal structure of all configuration directories aligns with that of `ml-gradle` and should work as documented in that project.

 This folder contains sub-folders and JSON files used to configure your MarkLogic server.
 These files represent the minimum configuration necessary for DHF to function.
 Do not edit anything in this directory.
 Instead, make a file with the same name and directory structure under the [ml-config folder](#ml-config) and add any properties you'd like to override.

 ```
 |- databases
-  |- final-database.json
+  |- staging-database.json
   |- job-database.json
   |- modules-database.json
-  |- schemas-database.json
-  |- staging-database.json
-  |- trace-database.json
+  |- staging-schemas-database.json
-  |- triggers-database.json
+  |- staging-triggers-database.json
 |- security
   |- roles
      |- data-hub-role.json
+     |- hub-admin-role.json
   |- users
      |- data-hub-user.json
+     |- hub-admin-user.json
 |- servers
   |- job-server.json
   |- staging-server.json